Macau, a one-of-a-kind tourist destination

 About Macau

 LOCATION | Macau is located on the western bank of the Pearl River Delta in southern Guangdong, China and lies some 60 kilometers to the west of Hong Kong.
-Macau comprises Macau Peninsula, Taipa and Coloane.
-While Macau Peninsula is the hub of the territory, many large international hotel resorts – with new supporting infrastructure – are located on the reclaimed land between Taipa and Coloane in the newly developed Cota, such as City of Dreams and Studio City. |
+It comprises the Macau Peninsula, Taipa and Coloane.
+While the Macau Peninsula is the territory’s hub, many large international hotel resorts—with new supporting infrastructure—are located on the reclaimed land between Taipa and Coloane in the newly developed Cotai, including City of Dreams and Studio City. |

-CLIMATE | Macao is situated in a subtropical zone, with the Asian continent to the north and a wide tropical sea to the south.
-In winter, Macao experiences a north wind, cold and dry weather and low rainfall.
-In summer, Macao is mainly subject to southwesterly winds, hot and wet weather and heavy rainfall.
-July is the hottest month in Macau with an average temperature of 30°C (85°F) and the coldest is February at 15°C (59°F).
-Macao is frequently hit by typhoons.
+CLIMATE | Macau is situated in a subtropical zone, with the Asian continent to the north and a wide tropical sea to the south.
+In winter, the city experiences cold and dry weather, with a north wind and low rainfall.
+In summer, Macau's weather is hot and wet, with mainly southwesterly winds and heavy rainfall.
+July is the hottest month in Macau with an average temperature of 30°C (85°F); its coldest month is February at 15°C (59°F).
+Macau is frequently hit by typhoons.
 The typhoon season starts in May and ends in October, with July and August as its peak period. |

 TIME | GMT +8:00 Macau is eight hours ahead of Greenwich Mean Time |